 15. Many of the contemporary writers actually describe how the gardens looked like.
-Being able to describe in detail how the gardens appear gives the impressions they got this info from people that actually saw the Hanging Gardens of Babylon.
+Being able to describe in detail how the gardens appear gives the impression they got this info from people that actually saw the Hanging Gardens of Babylon.
 Diodorus Siculus, for instance, described the gardens as being 121 meters (400 ft) long and wide and over 24 meters (80 ft) high.
 That’s the size of 2 large football/soccer fields!

 16. Robert Koldewey was a german archeologist who did a lot of work (from 1899 until 1917) on the excavations of the ancient city of Babylon.
 He believed he had found the gardens when he discovered a basement with stone arch ceilings.
-Ancient texts mentioned there were only two buildings that used stone, the citadel and the gardens and the citadel had already been found.
+Ancient texts mentioned there were only two buildings that used stone, the citadel, and the gardens, and the citadel had already been found.

 Modern-day archeologists have refuted his claim though as the basement he found is too far from the river Euphrates to be used as a source of water for the gardens.